codeforboston/mbta-ninja/README.md

 ### Set the buildpack

-Heroku uses framework-specific buildpacks in order to know how to run-your app.
+Heroku uses framework-specific buildpacks in order to know how to run your app.

 To deploy this repo as a heroku app, you'll need to specify that it should be run using the custom meteor.js buildpack.
 To do this, all you need to run is: